 The purpose of peripheral nerve blocks is to inhibit impulse transmission distally in a nerve terminal, thus terminating the pain signal perceived by the cortex.
 Nerve blocks can be used to treat acute pain (e.g., procedural anesthesia and perioperative analgesia), as well as for diagnosis and treatment of chronic pain.
 Impulse blockade can be brief (hours) or prolonged (months), depending on the medication used in the block and the technique (e.g., single shot block versus catheter).
-Nerve blocks are also used in the emergency department for the following indications:
+Nerve blocks are also useful in the emergency department for the following indications: Acute pain management of the extremities.

 Many nerves can be blocked depending on the injury.
 These include the following upper or lower extremities: